Johnny Ace interview

 Thank you very much for agreeing to this interview, Johnny.
-You were born in Queens (N.Y.C.)
-Since you were born in New York, you probably saw many great artists in late 50's and early 60's.
-What were some of the most important artist you loved?
+You were born in Queens (N.Y.C.) and you probably saw many great artists back then?

 I left The Blues Busters two times in my time while with them .
 One time love called in Montreal, Canada.
 That was Oct. -Nov.
 1971..To COLD and NO WORK..Then on July 5 1972 I left New York and went out to San Francisco and put Perry and The Pumpers together.
 I meet Perry Welsh ,singer-harp player in 1969 when he was a roadie and back up singer in Elvin Bishops’s group.That was after Elvin left Paul Butterfield in 1968.
 That was at NYC’s famed Cafe Au GoGo.
 I stayed with Perry and The Pumpers from July-Nov.
 1972..It was a real good blues-r&b band..
 But we were all out of control..We were to busy going wild having fun.
 I lived with Elvin Bishop then.
 He put me up.
 When I left, Fly Brooks took my place on bass..Johnny V was on guitarist…A year or so later, Elvin got Johnny .
 Fly in his band…In 1975 or 76 Elvin with them recorded his huge hit “Fooled Around And Fell In Love”.
 There band was TREMENDOUS! .I’m still very good friends with Perry Welsh and Johnny V. Fly passed on last year.
 So we, Perry And The Pumpers NEVER recorded..

 You helped to form Steve Miller Band.
 Later around 1975 you went to form Rhythm Rockers.
 You were also backing up blues legends like Big Walter Horton and Boogie Woogie Red.